top of page

 CULTIVATED BLOOD STEM CELLS

-At the moment, the only way to cure sickle cell anemia and Diamond-Blackfan anemia is by doing a bone marrow transplant with blood stem cells from a donor.
+At the moment, the only way to cure sickle cell anemia and Diamond-Blackfan anemia syndrome is by doing a stem cell transplant with blood stem cells from a donor.
 This is a procedure that is not without risk, because the donated blood stem cells can attack the body of the recepient if there is not a full match.

 bottom of page